Neonatal Jaundice: AAP Guidelines, Phototherapy Thresholds, and Bilirubin Nomograms

 Physiologic vs. Pathologic Jaundice

-Physiologic jaundice results from normal neonatal physiology: increased red blood cell breakdown, immature hepatic conjugation (only 1% of adult enzyme activity), increased enterohepatic circulation, and low fluid intake in the first days of life.
+Physiologic jaundice reflects normal neonatal physiology: increased red blood cell breakdown, immature hepatic conjugation (only 1% of adult enzyme activity), increased enterohepatic circulation, and low fluid intake in the first days of life [1].
 It typically peaks at day 3-5 in term infants and day 5-7 in preterm infants, then gradually resolves.

-• Jaundice appearing in the first 24 hours of life
+• Onset in the first 24 hours of life

 • TSB exceeding the 95th percentile for age on hour-specific nomograms